Above Ground Above Ground — How Deep Are Above Ground Pools? Complete Depth Guide 2026

 4. Factor in your pool activities

 Determine what activities are most important.
-For lap swimming and water aerobics, deeper water (52+ inches) provides better buoyancy and movement.
+For lap swimming and water aerobics, deeper water (52+ inches) gives more room to kick and move freely without hitting the bottom.
 For lounging, playing with young children, or pool volleyball, 48-50 inches may be more comfortable.

 5. Consider maintenance implications